marcusgia2505/classsExGameInstructions/docs/Programming.rst

 It is always important to keep in mind how synchronization works in classEx in order to retrieve variables at the correct moment in time.
 Within one stages, participants make their decisions (and therefore create their input variables) at any point in time.
 So you do not know if the value has been set or not.
 For this reason, you should only retrieve values in the following stage.

-E.g. if you want to display the input :php:`$a` of participant A to another participant B, you can only use :php:`$other = $findVariablePartner("a");` only in the next stage and not in the current one.
+E.g. if you want to display the input :php:`$a` of participant A to another participant B, you can only use :php:`$other = $findVariablePartner("a");` in the next stage and not in the current one.
 It may be the case that A has not made his or her decision while B is trying to retrieve it.
 The same holds true if you want to display the input :php:`$a` in a result graph or do some calculations with it in a globals program.

 One exception is the usage of *execute only after input* in the section `Execution`_.
 This allows to do some calculations after the input of a participant.
 Still, keep in mind, that you do not know when this program will be executed as the participant may submit his or her input at any point in time.